-Perf formance outcomes Acceptable outcomes Complies Comments (e) (f) (g) proportion of buildings are set above the defined flood level; reduce the carriage of debris in flood waters; reduce property damage; and provide flood immune access to buildings.
-A07.2 Buildings used for Commercial activities or Industrial activities include a minimum floor level of 0.3 metres above the defined flood where for the following components of the use: (a) administrative areas; or (b) services, plant and equipment associated with the building. ~ See comments for AO6.1. from mater level struct (inclue dama and w -Buildings may be constructed flood resistant, waterproof ials below the defined flood where certified by a qualified ural engineer to be flood proof ding the ability to withstand ge from floodwater and debris) where an alternative outcome to 1-AO8.9 is also demonstrated.
-Note-AO8.2 accepts that the cost of flood impact is an operational cost of the Commercial activity or Industrial activity.
+Performance outcomes Acceptable outcomes Complies Comments proportion of buildings are set above the defined flood level; (e) reduce the carriage of debris in flood waters; (f) reduce property damage; and (g) provide flood immune access to buildings.
+Note-Buildings may be constructed AO7.2 Buildings used for Commercial activities or Industrial activities include a minimum floor level of 0.3 metres above the defined flood where for the following components of the use: (a) administrative areas; or (b) services, plant and equipment associated with the building.
+Both proposed lots contain sufficient area outside the mapped flood hazard to accommodate expected future development. from flood resistant, waterproof materials below the defined flood level where certified by a qualified structural engineer to be flood proof (including the ability to withstand damage from floodwater and debris) and where an alternative outcome to flood impact is an operational cost of the Commercial activity or Industrial activity.
 Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris.
-See comments A07.3 All building work below the defined flood level must be high set (comprising pier and beam construction) and retains the flood storage and conveyance capacity of the premises. for AO6.1.
-A07.4 New buildings are provided with flood free pedestrian and vehicle evacuation access between the building and a flood safe accessible road.
-Note-A flood safe accessible road includes a road where identified as outside a flood hazard area or within a 'Low flood hazard area', 'Potential flood hazard area' or 'Significant flood hazard area' on the Flood hazard overlay ~ See comments for AO6.1. maps (OM006a-o).
+AO8.1-AO8.9 is also demonstrated.
+A07.3 All building work below the defined flood level must be high set (comprising pier and beam construction) and retains the flood storage and conveyance capacity of the premises. ~ Both proposed lots contain sufficient area outside the mapped flood hazard to accommodate expected future AO7.4 New buildings are provided with flood free pedestrian and vehicle evacuation access between the building and a flood safe accessible road.
+Note-A flood safe accessible road includes a road where identified as outside a flood hazard area', 'Potential flood hazard area' or 'Significant flood hazard area' on the Flood hazard overlay maps (OM006a-o). ~ development.
+Both proposed lots contain sufficient area outside the mapped flood hazard to accommodate expected future development.
 AO7.5 New temporary, relocatable or impermanent buildings and structures are to be anchored with the ability to withstand transportation by floodwater.
-Note-Building work must be certified by a qualified structural engineer. ~ See comments for AO6.1.
+Note-Building work must be certified by a qualified structural engineer. ~ Both proposed lots contain sufficient area outside the mapped flood hazard to accommodate expected future development.